-d.
-Should include period appropriate fencing in the landscape detail, such as worm fence, where deemed appropriate by the County Archeologist.
+a.
+They should include period appropriate fencing in the landscape detail, such as worm fence, where deemed appropriate by the County Archeologist.
 Staff recommends this be considered in the "8' Tree Zone" on the Street Cross Section of the proposed "Master Corridor Plan".